 - Encrypting and decrypting of the symmetric key data is pretty easy to do.
-In fact, several solid state drives (SSDs) that are extremely fast use symmetric key encryption to store private data.
+In fact, several solid state drives (SSD) that are extremely fast use symmetric key encryption to store private data.

 - Symmetric Encryption is used in services which store encrypted data on behalf of the user (such as “cloud backup services”).